-Laboratories: This course has a hand-on lab component to improve your experimental and data analysis skills.
+Laboratories: This course has a hand-on lab component to improve your skills in experimental design, programming, and data analysis.

-- There are 4 independent labs, and each lab is worth 2.5% with 0.5% for the pre-lab quiz and 2.0% for the lab report (worksheets).
-The pre-lab and lab components are graded individually; for example, if you missed completing the pre-lab quiz for any lab but submitted the lab worksheets before the deadline, you will lose 0.5% of that lab and you only get 2% for the lab worksheets.
+- There are 4 independent labs, and each lab is worth 2.5%.
 An incomplete or failed lab will be recorded as a zero and included in your lab average score.
-A lab may be missed with appropriate documentation (see Academic Considerations and Academic Policies below), and then the final lab mark will be the average of the other lab marks. - Pre-lab quiz on OWL: for each lab, read the manual and complete the corresponding pre-lab quiz on OWL before proceeding to the lab session.
-This will help prepare you for the lab and facilitate finishing the lab on time.
-You need a guiz score of ≥75% to pass but have unlimited attempts.
-Failure to meet this requirement will lead to zero on the pre-lab quiz. - Lab worksheets: The lab worksheets should be completed and scanned (or photographed) for submission via the Gradescope link on OWL.
+A lab may be missed with appropriate Academic Consideration (see below), and then the final lab mark will be the average of the other lab marks. - Lab worksheets: The lab worksheets should be completed electronically or scanned/photographed for submission via the Gradescope link on OWL.
 Worksheets should be submitted before the end of your lab session; if necessary, you have until the end of the following Wednesday as indicated on Gradescope, but late submissions beyond that will NOT be accepted.
-The labs are pass/fail; a portion of each lab will be selected for grading, and a grade of $\geq 5/10$ is needed to pass along with $\geq 75\%$ on the corresponding pre-lab quiz.
+The labs are pass/fail; a portion of each lab will be selected for grading, and a grade of ≥5/10 is needed to pass.

-Quizzes: Your understanding of the course content will be assessed over the term through two in-person quizzes scheduled during the tutorial/lab time slot (Mondays 2:30-5:30 PM).
+Quizzes: Your understanding of the course content will be assessed over the term through two inperson quizzes scheduled during the tutorial/lab time slot (Wednesdays 2:30-5:30 PM).
 The quizzes are timed assessments to provide practice problem solving under a time constraint as applicable for the final exam.
 See the Course Schedule for expected quiz dates; date, time, and details are subject to change.
 A calculator will be allowed.
 Note that make-ups are not held for the quizzes: if you must miss a quiz due to a serious medical or other issue, the marks from the quiz will be transferred to the final exam.